Building your own House in Spain

 GRANTING THE NEW WORK TITLE DEED & LAND REGISTRY

-New construction, or more properly, Finished Construction, is an act of declaration before a Notary Public, in a Public Deed, to record in a public document the fact of having started or completed a building on a particular urban site or rustic land.
-By means of this Deed, which the Notary can only authorise when compliance with certain legal requirements is accredited, the building that has been constructed, or the reforms, improvements and extensions carried out, will be registered in the corresponding property at the Property Registry, in order to ensure that the Registry agrees with reality.
-In the case of buildings, the number of floors, the surface area of the plot occupied, the total square metres built and, if specified in the approved project, the number of elements that can be used independently.
+New construction, or more properly, Finished Construction, is an juridic act of declaration before a Notary Public, in a Public Deed, to record in a public document the fact of having started or completed a building on a particular urban site or rustic land.
+The Notary can only authorise this new building deed when compliance with certain legal requirements is accredited, and it is necesary in order to achieve that the building that has been constructed, or the reforms, improvements and extensions carried out, will be registered in the corresponding propertety page at the Property Registry, in order to ensure, as final goal, that the Registry agrees with reality.
+In case of appartment buildings, the number of floors, the number of appartments that can be used independently, the common elements of the building, the total square metres built, and the surface area of the plot occupied by de building.

 Types of declaration of new construction.

-Depending on the phase of construction, it can be declared as a new finished work (when the construction is totally finished) or as a new work under construction.
+Depending on the phase of construction, it can be declared as a new finished building work (when the construction is totally finished) or as a new work under construction.
 The latter is usually done if the owner needs to obtain a mortgage loan from a financial institution to execute the building, giving the property to be built as a guarantee.
-In this case, the owner must complement the declaration with a notarial act of end of work.
+In this case, when building works become finished, the owner must make a complementary notarial deed, that must incorporate the originals of all the required certificates that prove it.

-If it is a private individual who is building on an urban plot of his own property, for his own use, in principle it is not compulsory, according to the civil code.
-However, the declaration of new construction must be made in order to contract the supplies and it is obligatory if you want to sell, rent or ask a bank for a mortgage loan.
-If you are a builder or developer, the declaration of new construction is obligatory.
+If the builder is a developer, the declaration of new construction is obligatory.
+Instead, if it is a private individual who is building on an urban plot of his own, for his own use, in principle it is not compulsory, according to the spanish civil code.
+But the reality, However, the declaration of new construction must be made in order to hire the supplies like water and electricity, and at the end will be required when the owner wants to sell the property, rent or ask a bank for a mortgage loan.

-1.- Licence from the Town Hall which authorises the construction on the basis of a project presented by the owner and drawn up by an architect or other competent professional.
+1.- Licence from the Town Hall which authorises the construction, on the basis of a project presented by the owner and drawn up by an architect.

-2.- In the case of old works, more than 15 years old, it will only be necessary to accredit the age of the building for the purposes of the statute of limitations of the possible urban infraction.
-15 years generally, by means of a Certificate from the Town Hall, Certification by a competent technician, a notarial certificate describing the property, or a cadastral certificate describing and graphing the property.
+2.- In the case of old works, more than 15 years old, it will only be necessary to certify the age of the building, for the purposes of the statute of limitations of the possible planning infringments.
+This minimal age of fifteen years can be accredited by means of a Certificate issued by the same Town Hall, Certification of an Architect, a cadastral certificate that contemplates the current reality and its age.

-3.- The technician must testify by means of a certificate, if the building is still under construction, that the description of the new work contained in his certificate and that it literally includes the public deed is in accordance with the project for which the licence was obtained.
-On the other hand, if the building is finished, it must prove that it conforms to the project for which the municipal construction licence was obtained and, furthermore, that the work has been completed.
+3.- The Architect must declare, if the building is still under construction, that the description of the new building works contained in his certificate is in accordance with the project for which the licence was obtained.
+This description of the architect will be literaly copied in the Notarial deed of New work under construction.
+On the other hand, if the building is finished, he must certify that the building reflects exactly the project for which the municipal construction licence was obtained and, furthermore, that the building works have been completed.

-It is essential that the same certificate identifies the land occupied by the building, using all its geographical reference coordinates.
-If this requirement is not met, the completed building declaration deed cannot be registered in the Land Registry.
+It is essential that the same architect’s certificate identifies the land occupied by the building, using all its geographical reference coordinates.
+If this requirement is not met, the completed building declaration deed cannot be granted, as the notary will not authorize it, and if by mistake he would, the Registrar would not accept it to be registered in the Land Registry.

-4 .- It is also necessary to provide certain legal guarantees, by hiring the following insurance:
+4 .- It is also necessary to provide certain legal guarantees, by hiring the following building insurances :

-- a) Insurance for material damage or guarantee insurance to ensure, for one year, compensation for damage affecting elements of completion or finish.
-The minimum amount of the capital insured will be 5 % of the final cost of the material execution of the work, including professional fees.
-It may be replaced by a deduction by the developer of 5 % of the material execution of the work.
+a) Insurance for material damage, to ensure, for one year, compensation for damage affecting elements of completion or finishings.
+The minimum capital sum insured will be 5 % of the final cost of the material execution of the works, including professional fees.
+It may be replaced by a deduction by the developer of 5 % of the material execution value.

-- c) Material damage insurance or surety insurance, to guarantee, for ten years, compensation for damage caused by defects originating in or affecting the foundations, supports, beams, floor slabs, load-bearing walls or other structural elements that directly compromise the mechanical resistance and stability of the building.
-The minimum amount of the insured capital will be 100% of the final cost of the physical execution of the work, including professional fees.
+c) Material damage insurance or surety insurance, to guarantee, for ten years, compensation for damage caused by defects originating in or affecting the foundations, supports, beams, floor slabs, load-bearing walls or other structural elements that directly compromise the mechanical resistance and stability of the building.
+The minimum insured sum will be 100% of the final cost of the physical execution of the work, including professional fees.
 The ten-year insurance is only required for buildings whose main purpose is housing.

-The self promoter is exempt from the ten-year insurance for the construction of a single family home for own use, no matter if it is the first or second home, or if it is a merely temporary residence).
-However, if it is sold before 10 years from the date of the final construction certificate, the self-promotion company is obliged to contract the ten-year guarantee for the time remaining, unless the purchaser expressly exempts it and has previously provided proof of having used the home.
+The self promoter is exempt from the ten-year insurance for the construction of a single family home for own use, no matter if it is the first or second home, or if it is a merely temporary residence.
+However, if it is sold before 10 years from the date of the final construction certificate, the owner is obliged to contract the ten-year guarantee for the time remaining, unless the purchaser expressly renounces to this obligation of the vendor, and the vendor provides proof of having used himself the home.

-5.- The Building Book must be delivered to the final users of the building and must be provided to the Property Registry for its registry file, unless the age of the building does not require it.
+5.- The Building Book must be delivered to the final users of the building and must be provided to the Property Registry for its registry file, unless, given the age of the building, it is not required anymore.

-6.- The legislation of certain Autonomous Communities requires, for the notary to be able to authorise the declaration of the new building, the contribution of the licence of first occupation or certificate of occupancy.
+6.- The legislation of certain Spanish Regions requires, for the notary to be able to authorise the declaration of the new building, the proof of procurement of the licence of first occupation (certificate of occupancy for dwellings).

-7.- An architect must issue an Energy Efficiency Certificate, which is valid for a maximum of 10 years.
+7.- An architect must issue an Energy Efficiency Certificate, which remains valid up to 10 years.

-8.- The legislation of some Spanish Regions requires a Technical Building Inspection for buildings next to the public road and that are certain years old, to guarantee their safety.
+8.- The legislation of some Spanish Regions requires a Technical Building Inspection for buildings next to the public road and that are quite old, to guarantee the safety of the inhabitants.

 Building your own house is not an easy process.
 Learn with us all the